Shall we go guided or self-guided?

 Guided - scheduled

 The scheduled guided trip is the classic model for a walking holiday, different clients and our leader assembling to enjoy the trek together.
 It is of course essential to be open to new people.
 Who knows who you'll meet?
 With your leader to get to know too, this style of trip can be immense fun.
+You're welcome to join a scheduled guided trip as a solo hiker.

 Guided and Self-Guided Holidays - see them all